Language selection

 I was invited to apply to sponsor my parents, but didn’t get an email confirmation.
 How do I get it?

-If you didn’t get our email confirmation screen and the tool says you were invited:
+If you didn’t get our email confirmation and the Find out if you’re invited to apply page says you were invited

-If we couldn’t send an invitation through email, we’ll send it by mail, so you should check your mailbox as well.
+When an intake opens, if we can’t send an invitation through email because you provided an invalid email address and the invitation was undeliverable, we’ll send it by mail to the mailing address you listed on your form, so you should check your physical mailbox as well.

-If you try all these things and still don’t have an invitation, use the web form to ask for one.
-Include your confirmation number so we can look into it.
+If you try all these things and still don’t have an invitation, use the Find your lost confirmation number page to ask for a copy of your invitation.
+You can also use the Find your lost confirmation number page to

 Who can be my co-signer on my application to sponsor my parents and grandparents?